benblack769/benblack769.github.io/posts/rants/software_2_0_revisited.md

 Thus, even in modern machine learning with large, synthetic datasets, labeling and modeling choices are key drivers of end project success.
 These decisions are also critical in smaller, data-scarce projects.
 In our experience with data scarcity, the following labeling characteristics are very helpful:

 1. **Distinguisability:** Clear distinction between classes/labels.
 This is helpful not only for the learning system to separate the classes, reducing the quantity of data required, but it is even more important for the sanity and efficiency of the human labeler.
 And even more important if labeling is done as a team, so that team members can review and come to agreement about all the labels.
-2. **Descriptive Labeling:** Subtyping and descriptive labeling is not only potentially useful in downstream tasks, but it is also helpful for the data manager to more easily reason about and organize their datasets.
+2. **Descriptive Labeling:** Subtyping and descriptive labeling is helpful for the data manager to more easily reason about and organize their datasets.
 Whether the machine learning system ends up throwing this descriptive information away, or utilizing it to learn more about the environment, is less important.
 More important is the flexibility, understanding, and control that these descriptions offer, especially in cross-domain/source data.
 3. **Arbitration:** When clear and easily agreed upon distinctions/schemes are not possible to arrive at, or when ambiguous cases arise, there is a benefit to incorporating an arbitrary element: a certain bias or tendency of a head data manager.
 As an analogy, consider a team of animators working on a cartoon: there is a single artist responsible for the overall style, and the other animators need to conform to it---a mix of styles is unpleasant.
 In real world ML applications, when the standard of clear distinguisability is not met, this consistency created with a wholistic vision of model behavior is more valuable than any sort of artificial consistency imposed by some sort of multi-labeler consistency protocol.
 This value is revealed in behavior on ambiguous objects, where some particular model behavior, is more desirable than another based on how the model is used, and average accuracy scores are unimportant.
 I.e., if 99% specificity is required for the system to act autonomously, no one cares that you increased accuracy from 90% to 95%----it needs to be specific, and data manager arbitration is the most powerful tool to design datasets with the capability of reaching these high targets.

 ### Active Learning Labeling Protocol

-The central process of Software 2.0 (the bulk of the middle part of the project) is an "active learning" loop.
-This training loop is key to
+The central process of Software 2.0 (the bulk of the middle part of the project), that can start immediately after an initial labeling strategy is determined, is an "active learning" labeling/training loop.
+Active learning is when the current iteration of the model is used to more efficiently label and curate data for the next iteration of the model.

+At a basic level this loop improves labeling speed, because model predictions are often accurate, and can simply be verified.
+But we have found that the active learning loop can be much more than a labeling speed improvement, as model predictions allow data managers to understand what the model is already good at, and not add data which is already very high accuracy.
+To explain in more detail, here is a high-level description of this training process:

+1. Data Manager creates/loads starting dataset to train first iteration of a model (this starting dataset can be very small, i.e. dozens/hundreds of examples, if the hyperparamters are tuned for small data).
+2. The model is trained on this dataset.
+3. The model is used to predict labels on the raw, unlabeled training set.
+4. The data manager reviews these labels, editing or rejecting proposals that are incorrect or duplicates, creating a new iteration of the dataset.
+5. The model is retrained, going back to step 2.

+This labeling loop brings clear, identifiable benefits:

+1. **Efficient Positivity Correction:** If the model's predictions are sorted by confidence, the Data manager can easily identify and correct model false positives and other positive errors, such as high-confidence sentence mis-translations.
+These errors can can be corrected in a data efficient manner by including the source data and corrected labels for the model mis-predictions only.
+2. **Efficient Negative Correction:** In real-world data, most subtypes are rare, and must be purposefully sought out and collected for model training.
+During this collection process, basic labeling schemes can be applied,
+3. **General Model Understanding:** The Data Manager gains an general understanding of the model's behavior and how it responds to changes in data labels.
+While this general intuition is not a replacement for principled labeling strategies, this intuition brings a greater understanding of the data that is actually required to achieve goals, and ultimately, brings knowledge and insights to the team.

 <!--
 ## The Software 2.0 Business